Prescribing Morse scalar curvatures: incompatibility of non existence: Introduction

-\paragraph*{n=4} We refer to \cite{Bianchi_Min_Max} for a restrictive application of the Mountain Pass theorem and to \cite{Ben_Ayed_M_4} for a delicate analysis of the the lack of compactness and a resulting index counting formula. \paragraph{n $\mathbf{\geq} $ 5} Mountain Pass results are available under restrictive assumptions, cf. \cite{Bianchi_Min_Max},\cite{MM4}, while an index counting formula is not available, cf. Lemma \ref{lem_index_counting_trivial}.
-In case of Einstein manifolds and under pinching, existence is assured, provided $K$ admits more than one critical point of negative Laplacian.
-There is also another invariant, besides the Euler characteristic, which assures existence, cf. \cite{Bahri_Invariant},\cite{Yacoub_Invariant_High_Dimensions}.
-However, as far as we are aware of, its computation requires assumptions, which are difficult to verify.
+\paragraph*{n=4} We refer to \cite{Bianchi_Min_Max} for a restrictive application of the Mountain Pass theorem and to \cite{Ben_Ayed_M_4} for a delicate analysis of the lack of compactness and a resulting index counting formula. \paragraph{n $\mathbf{\geq} $ 5} Mountain pass results are available under restrictive assumptions, cf. \cite{Bianchi_Min_Max},\cite{MM4}, while the corresponding index counting formula is never violated, cf. Lemma \ref{lem_index_counting_trivial}, and hence does not yield a solution.
+In case of Einstein manifolds and under a pinching assumption existence is assured, provided $K$ admits more than one critical point of negative Laplacian.
+There is also an invariant besides the Euler characteristic, which assures existence, cf. \cite{Bahri_Invariant},\cite{Yacoub_Invariant_High_Dimensions}, but, as far as we are aware of, its computation is difficult.